yingweiwo

 Additional Infomation

-This medicinal product is for diagnostic use only.
-Contrast medium for diagnostic magnetic resonance imaging (MRI) for the detection of lesions of the liver suspected to be due to metastatic disease or hepatocellular carcinomas.
-As an adjunct to MRI to aid in the investigation of focal pancreatic lesions.
+This drug is for diagnostic use only.
+As a contrast agent for diagnostic magnetic resonance imaging (MRI) to detect liver lesions suspected of being caused by metastatic disease or hepatocellular carcinoma.
+As an adjunct to MRI, to help examine focal pancreatic lesions.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.